pmarrone/dspace-dev-docker/README.md

 # Rough Edges
 > "Nothing works out of the box.
 This project sucks.
 Your Dockerfile is a mess.
 You suck.
 We hate you"
+>
 > -- Everyone, all the time

-As this project is in a very early stage, there are some annoyances to be taken into account.
+As this project hasn't caught much traction and I'm probably the only one using it, there are some annoyances to be taken into account.
 Some known, some unknown.
-Hopefully, they will be eventually get ironed out, but, for the time being.
+Hopefully, they will be eventually get ironed out, but, for the time being, keep these issues in mind:

-### Now works with DSpace 6.0!
+### Now (only) works with DSpace 6.0!
 It used to work on DSpace 5.5
 Currently, some things are harcoded inside Tomcat configuration to work with DSpace 6.0.
-Check $CATALINA_HOME/conf/Catalina/localhost/ xml files and change reference to whichever version you need.
-Otherwise, delete those files and run the copy_webapps command alias to copy all webapps to tomcat's webapps folder
+Check $CATALINA_HOME/conf/Catalina/localhost/ xml files and change the 6.0 references to whichever version you need.
+These files are meant to do a little magic, avoiding the extra ant-update step.
+If you can't fix this, try deleting those files and run the copy_webapps command alias to copy all webapps to tomcat's webapps folder

 ### UID is ironed into the Dockerfile
 To get things running smoothly, the developer user of the container should match in UID to your current user.
 It is hardcoded to 1000.
 If you need to change this (say, your UID is 1009), you will have to rebuild the image with your user ID.
 Perhaps you can create your own layer to only change this, but, if you want to get up and running quick and dirty, uncomment the following lines in the Dockerfile.
 This should change the user's UID.